dantasse/dxtf_p1_scenarios/index.md

 - tunnel-boring technology
 - popularity of alternative transport
 - taxes
-- mass transit between cities
+- mass transit between cities - Amtrak and competitors

 Demand from rich young people, plus new tunnel-boring technology, causes subways to be constructed more widely, even when they're not necessarily the best solution.
 As a result, public transit loses popularity and funding stalls.